Jacinda Ardern: Family

+After growing rumours that Gayford was under police investigation for criminal offences, in 2018 both Ardern and the Police Commissioner Mike Bush took the unusual step of confirming that Gayford was not, and had not been, under any such investigations.

 Religious views

 Raised as a member of The Church of Jesus Christ of Latter-day Saints in New Zealand, Ardern left the church in 2005 at age 25 because, she said, it conflicted with her personal views, in particular her support for gay rights.
 In January 2017, Ardern identified as agnostic, saying "I can't see myself being a member of an organised religion again".
-As prime minister in 2019 she met the president of LDS Church, Russell M. Nelson.
+As prime minister in 2019, she met the president of the LDS Church, Russell M. Nelson.